-Vitamin B6 (also known as pyridoxine) is a water-soluble vitamin found in foodstuffs such as beans, nuts and cereals.
+Vitamin B6 (also known as pyridoxine) is a water-soluble vitamin found in many foodstuffs including meat, fish, eggs, potatoes, beans, nuts and cereals.

 It has several important functions, including allowing the body to use and store energy from protein and carbohydrates in food.
 It also helps to form haemoglobin, the substance that carries oxygen around the body.

 Magnesium is a mineral found in many foods, such as leafy vegetables, grains and nuts, as well as meats and dairy products.
 It activates enzymes, contributes to energy production, and helps regulate calcium levels, as well as copper, zinc, potassium, vitamin D, and other important nutrients in the body.